Contact: j.finnegan@ucl.ac.uk

 I study how governments, voters, and businesses understand and address long-term policy challenges, particularly climate change.

-I received my PhD in Political Science from the LSE’s Department of Government in 2019 under the supervision of David Soskice, Kai Spiekermann, and Joachim Wehner.
-During my PhD, I was also a visiting research student at UC Berkeley’s Department of Political Science.
+I received my PhD in Political Science from the LSE’s Department of Government in 2019.
+During my PhD, I was a visiting research student at UC Berkeley’s Department of Political Science.

-My work has appeared in Comparative Political Studies, Science, Socio-Economic Review and Climate Policy.
+My work has appeared in The Journal of Politics, Comparative Political Studies, Science, Nature Energy, Socio-Economic Review and Climate Policy.

 I hold an MRes in Political Science from LSE, an MSc in Philosophy and Public Policy from LSE, and a B.A. in Latin American and Latino Studies and Sociology from the University of California, Santa Cruz.